Efficacy in mCSPC: ARCHES Trial

 Warnings and Precautions

-Seizure occurred in 0.5% of patients receiving XTANDI in seven randomized clinical trials.
+Seizure occurred in 0.6% of patients receiving XTANDI in eight randomized clinical trials.
 In a study of patients with predisposing factors for seizure, 2.2% of XTANDI-treated patients experienced a seizure.
 It is unknown whether anti-epileptic medications will prevent seizures with XTANDI.
 Patients in the study had one or more of the following predisposing factors: use of medications that may lower the seizure threshold, history of traumatic brain or head injury, history of cerebrovascular accident or transient ischemic attack, and Alzheimer’s disease, meningioma, or leptomeningeal disease from prostate cancer, unexplained loss of consciousness within the last 12 months, history of seizure, presence of a space occupying lesion of the brain, history of arteriovenous malformation, or history of brain infection.
 Advise patients of the risk of developing a seizure while taking XTANDI and of engaging in any activity where sudden loss of consciousness could cause serious harm to themselves or others.
 Permanently discontinue XTANDI in patients who develop a seizure during treatment.

 Posterior Reversible Encephalopathy Syndrome (PRES) There have been reports of PRES in patients receiving XTANDI.
 PRES is a neurological disorder that can present with rapidly evolving symptoms including seizure, headache, lethargy, confusion, blindness, and other visual and neurological disturbances, with or without associated hypertension.
 A diagnosis of PRES requires confirmation by brain imaging, preferably MRI.
 Discontinue XTANDI in patients who develop PRES.

-Hypersensitivity reactions, including edema of the face (0.5%), tongue (0.1%), or lip (0.1%) have been observed with XTANDI in seven randomized clinical trials.
+Hypersensitivity reactions, including edema of the face (0.5%), tongue (0.1%), or lip (0.1%) have been observed with XTANDI in eight randomized clinical trials.
 Pharyngeal edema has been reported in post-marketing cases.
 Advise patients who experience any symptoms of hypersensitivity to temporarily discontinue XTANDI and promptly seek medical care.
 Permanently discontinue XTANDI for serious hypersensitivity reactions.

 Embryo-Fetal Toxicity The safety and efficacy of XTANDI have not been established in females.
 XTANDI can cause fetal harm and loss of pregnancy when administered to a pregnant female.
 Advise males with female partners of reproductive potential to use effective contraception during treatment with XTANDI and for 3 months after the last dose of XTANDI.